Skip to main content

 Work Permit in Nigeria

-Employment, Temporary Residence Visa and CERPAC
+Employment, Subject to Regularization Visa and CERPAC

-Requirements for Temporary Residence Visa
+Requirements for Employment Visa and Regularization

 • Formal application from the sponsoring Nigerian employer.

-• Completed visa application form.
+• Passport photographs and completed visa application form.

 • Copy of the employee’s CV and relevant educational qualifications.

-• Expatriate quota approval.
+• Expatriate quota approval where required.

 Requirements for CERPAC Card

-• Application letter from the Nigerian employer accepting Immigration Responsibility.
+• Application letter from the Nigerian employer accepting immigration responsibility.

 • Letter of employment and acceptance of the job offer.